Posted on 2 Comments

 Check your pattern pieces still fit together before cutting out your garment.
 Toile again if you need to!

-Good to Know:
+Good to Know

-The Maria Wrap Apron: lengthen the straps
+The Maria Apron: lengthen the straps

 HOW TO LENGTHEN OR SHORTEN A SEWING PATTERN TUTORIAL_MAVEN PATTERNS-06

-This is a great method to use if you need to alter the length of the straps of The Maria Wrap Apron too.
+This is a great method to use if you need to alter the length of the straps of The Maria Apron too.
 Be sure to keep the grainline aligned as before, but you can just chop through the strap, spread the pattern the required amount and re-draw the edges with a straight line – all without changing the length of the angled edge that attaches to your apron!
 You will need to do exactly the same alteration to both the TOP and UNDER straps.

-HOW TO LENGTHEN OR SHORTEN A SEWING PATTERN TUTORIAL_MAVEN PATTERNS-05On a bodice, for example, take the amount needed to lengthen and place half above the bust dart, and half below the dart, this will of course lower the bust dart a little, so be sure you want it lower!
+On a bodice, for example, take the amount needed to lengthen and place half above the bust dart, and half below the dart, this will of course lower the bust dart a little, so be sure you want it lower!

 On a skirt, especially a maxi skirt style, half could go through the skirt in two places, this will lengthen the skirt and keep the hem circumference the same as the original.
 Alternatively, use one adjustment line and extra length could be added straight to the bottom of the hem, but the hem circumference will get bigger.